Withdrawal Agreement Drafts & Selected Negotiation Documents

 - European Union (Withdrawal) Act 2018

 This legislation repeals the European Communities Act of 1972, which enables EU law to have direct effect in the UK.
 The legislation also converts all EU law in force on the date of the UK's withdrawal from the EU into domestic law, thereby ensuring statutory continuity.
 Moving forward, Parliament will have the option of retaining UE law or enacting new legislation to replace it on a case-by-case basis.
+Section 13 of the Act (the "meaningful vote" provision) states that Parliament must pass a motion approving the withdrawal agreement, as well as the political declaration outlining the UK's future relationship with the EU, before the agreement can enter into force.
 Click here to track the passage of the bill through Parliament.

 - European Union (Notice of Withdrawal) Act 2017